Croc Drop (ride)

-Croc Drop is an SBF Visa drop tower flat ride, which opened in April 2021 at Chessington World of Adventures Resort in southwest London, England, forming part of the park's Forbidden Kingdom section.
+Croc Drop is an SBF Visa drop tower attraction that opened in April 2021 at Chessington World of Adventures Resort in Greater London, United Kingdom.
+Located within the Forbidden Kingdom section of the park, the ride features a central tower integrated into a large-scale stylised crocodile head.

 History

-Following the closure of Rameses Revenge at the end of 2019, plans were soon spotted for a multi-million pound replacement drop tower.
-Two years on, it opened alongside the Blue Barnacle for the 2021 season in Forbidden Kingdom.
-The ride is manufactured by the SBF Visa Group and is the third model of its type in Britain, after Skyraker 001 at Flambards and Magma at Paultons Park.
-Croc Drop marks the first complete new ride hardware at Chessington since Kobra in 2010.
+Following the closure of Rameses Revenge at the conclusion of the 2019 season, plans were revealed for a multi-million pound replacement drop tower.
+The attraction opened two years later for the 2021 season in the Forbidden Kingdom area, debuting alongside the Blue Barnacle pirate ship.
+Manufactured by the SBF Visa Group, the ride is the third of its model type in the United Kingdom, following Skyraker 001 at Flambards and Magma at Paultons Park.
+Croc Drop represents the first entirely new ride hardware installation at Chessington since the opening of Kobra in 2010.

-In 2020, the ride's name was opposed by the American footwear manufacturer Crocs.
-The opposition was not upheld by the UK Intellectual Property Office and the ride's name was retained.
+In 2020, the American footwear manufacturer Crocs filed an opposition against the trademarking of the ride's name.
+The UK Intellectual Property Office ultimately dismissed the challenge, ruling in favor of the resort and allowing the Croc Drop title to be retained.

 Description

-As with all rides of its type, a gondola with 16 seats is lifted to the top of a large vertical structure, then released to free-fall down the tower.
-Brakes slow the gondola as it approaches the bottom of the ride.
-This design expands on this concept with features including rotating gondolas and several bounces before coming to rest.
-The total weight of the ride is around 26,000 kg and it rotates at 6 rpm.
+The 16-seat gondola is elevated to the top of a vertical structure before being released into a free-fall.
+The descent is moderated by a braking system as the gondola approaches the base.
+This specific installation enhances the traditional format by incorporating rotating gondolas and a series of bounces prior to the conclusion of the cycle.
+The ride has a total weight of approximately 26,000 kg and operates at a rotational speed of 6 rpm.

 The ride's soundtrack was produced by Nick Hutson.

-Riders plunge 25m into the giant jaws of a crocodile, Sobek, the ancient Egyptian Crocodile God and protector of the Nile, who has been possessed by evil spirits, transforming him into a cruel deity.
-With the once fertile Nile laying stagnant, riders must take part in a ceremony to banish the evil spirits from Sobek, plunging into the crocodile's soul and freeing the waters back into the Nile.
-Chessington ran a teaser campaign throughout 2020 for the new attraction, with mysterious clues posted on their social media channels for people to solve.
+Riders descend 25 metres into the stylised jaws of Sobek, the ancient Egyptian crocodile god and protector of the Nile.
+The attraction’s narrative depicts Sobek as having been possessed by evil spirits, transforming the once-benevolent protector into a cruel deity and leaving the Nile stagnant.
+To restore the river's fertility, riders participate in a ceremony to banish these spirits by plunging into the crocodile’s soul.
+Throughout 2020, Chessington supported the launch with a teaser campaign on social media, utilising a series of cryptic clues to build anticipation for the new attraction.

 Those between 1.2m and 1.3m must be accompanied by an adult over the age of 16, while those over the minimum height of 1.3m can ‘drop’ alone.